 Triple Leaf Effect – Retrofit Installation

-It is not illogical to presume that the quadruple leaf wall on the far right would block sound better than the other examples.
-After all, the sound has to go through drywall, air space, drywall, air space, drywall, air space, and then again drywall, often with insulation within each air space.
-In a double leaf wall, the sound has to make it through only one air space.
+It is not illogical to presume that the quadruple leaf block walling on the far right would block sound better than the other examples.
+After all, the sound has to go through drywall, air space, drywall, air space, drywall, air space, and then again drywall, often with wall sound insulation within each air space.
+In a double leaf block walling, the sound has to make it through only one air leaf space.
 While it makes sense to think that, it is, unfortunately, not the case.

 TESTING FOR COMMON WALLS WITH MULTIPLE LEAFS

 The STC values shown above for the common framing assemblies are from a series of tests commissioned by Owens Corning and Pliteq ( GenieClip® RST ).
 While STC does not tell the entire story, it is clear that the triple leaf and quadruple leaf assemblies should be avoided whenever possible.